2025 Solar Incentives Guide for Newington, CT - Tax Credits & Rebates

 In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
 The Clean Energy Credit runs until 2035.
 Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
 The amount will decrease slightly on a yearly basis until the current program ends.
 Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Newington solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Newington solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives